 The carrying amount of deferred income tax assets is reviewed at each balance sheet date and reduced to the extent that it is no longer probable that sufficient future taxable profits will be available to allow all or part of the deferred income tax assets to be utilized.

-The Group has recognized deferred income tax assets on retirement benefits liability amounting to ₱0.9 million and ₱1.3 million as of December 31, 2016 and 2015, respectively (see Note 16).
+The Group has recognized deferred income tax assets on retirement benefits liability amounting to P0.9 million as of December 31, 2016 (nil in 2017) (see Note 16).

 Estimation of useful lives of property and equipment and investment properties